fanavarro/CoverageMetric/README.md

 `conda env create -f conda-environment.yaml`

-This will have created an environment called *CoverageMetric*.
+This will have created an environment called *ocalm*.
 To activate it, use the following command:

-`conda activate CoverageMetric`
+`conda activate ocalm`

 ### Test the application

 The following command run the application by using a test ontology and a test text corpus, included within the repository:

-`python CoverageMetric.py --text_folder resources/test_text/folder1 --ontology resources/test_ontologies/ontology.owl --output_prefix testCoverageMetricResults/ --threads 8`
+`python ocalm.py --text_folder resources/test_text/folder1 --ontology resources/test_ontologies/ontology.owl --output_prefix testCoverageMetricResults/ --threads 8`

 If it run successfully, you will see a folder testCoverageMetricResults with the results.